stevenodb/git_remote_migration/README.md

 # git_remote_migration
-Migrate multiple git repositories to a new remote
+Bulk migrate git repositories to a new remote

 ## Setup
 1. Install python (and pip) 3.7+ on your operating system of choice